Stand by Me (Ben E. King song)

 "Stand by Me" is a song originally performed in 1961 by American singer-songwriter Ben E. King and written by him, along with Jerry Leiber and Mike Stoller, who together used the pseudonym Elmo Glick.
-According to King, the title is derived from, and was inspired by, a spiritual written by Sam Cooke and J. W. Alexander called "Stand by Me Father," recorded by the Soul Stirrers with Johnnie Taylor singing lead.
+According to King, the title is derived from, and was inspired by, a spiritual written by Sam Cooke and J. W. Alexander called "Stand by Me Father", recorded by the Soul Stirrers with Johnnie Taylor singing lead.

-It was featured on the soundtrack of the 1986 film of the same name, and a corresponding music video, featuring King along with actors River Phoenix and Wil Wheaton, was released to promote the film.
-It was also featured in a 1987 European commercial of Levi's 501 jeans, contributing to greater success in Europe.
-In 2012, its royalties were estimated to have topped $22.8 million (£17 million), making it the sixth highest-earning song as of its era.
-50% of the royalties were paid to King.
+"Stand by Me" was featured on the soundtrack of the 1986 film Stand by Me, and a corresponding music video, featuring King along with actors River Phoenix and Wil Wheaton, was released to promote the film.
+The song was also featured in a 1987 European commercial of Levi's 501 jeans, contributing to greater success in Europe.
+In 2012, its royalties were estimated to have topped $22.8 million (£17 million), making it the sixth highest-earning song of its era.
+Fifty percent of the royalties were paid to King.
 In 2015, King's original version was inducted into the National Recording Registry by the Library of Congress, as "culturally, historically, or aesthetically significant", just under five weeks before his death.
 Later in the year, the 2015 lineup of the Drifters recorded it in tribute.

-There have been over 400 recorded versions of the song, performed by many artists, notably Otis Redding, John Lennon, Cassius Clay (later Muhammad Ali), 4 the Cause, Tracy Chapman, musicians of the Playing for Change project, Florence and the Machine, and the Kingdom Choir.
+There have been over 400 recorded versions of the song, performed by many artists, notably Otis Redding, John Lennon, Demis Roussos, Muhammad Ali, 4 the Cause, Tracy Chapman, musicians of the Playing for Change project, Florence and the Machine, Weezer, and the Kingdom Choir.
+In 2018 it was performed by Maria José, former member of the band Kabah.

-History and production
+Writing and recording

-In 1960, Ben E. King was inspired to update the early 20th-century gospel hymn "Stand by Me" by Charles Albert Tindley, which was based on psalm 46, "will not we fear, though the Earth be removed, and though the mountains be carried into the midst of the sea."
+In 1960, Ben E. King was inspired to update the early 20th-century gospel hymn "Stand by Me" by Charles Albert Tindley, which was based on Psalm 46, "will not we fear, though the Earth be removed, and though the mountains be carried into the midst of the sea."
 According to the documentary History of Rock 'n' Roll, King had no intention of recording the song himself.
 King had written it for the Drifters, who passed on recording it.
 After the "Spanish Harlem" recording session in 1960, King had some studio time left over.
 The session's producers, Jerry Leiber and Mike Stoller, asked if he had any more songs.
 King played it on the piano for them.
 They liked it and called the studio musicians back in to record it.